Broadside or T-Bone Collisions

 Given the complicated fact patterns of most broadside collision cases, you might be wondering: What will happen if I suffer injuries caused by the other driver’s negligence, but I was partially to blame?
 For instance, imagine that a plaintiff sustains serious injuries after being involved in a T-bone crash with an impaired driver who ran a stop sign.
 However, the plaintiff’s injuries may have been less severe if she had paid attention to a recall for her driver’s side airbag.
 Since she did not have the defective part repaired, her injuries may have been worse than they otherwise would have been.

 California law follows a theory of “comparative fault.”
 It states that, as long as a plaintiff does not bear all of the responsibility for her injuries, then she can recover.
 Her recovery is then offset by the percentage of her responsibility.
 In the above case, a jury might say that the plaintiff was 10% responsible.
-As such, her recovery from the defendant would be reduced by 10%.Seek Advice from an Broadside Collision Attorney
+As such, her recovery from the defendant would be reduced by 10%.Seek Advice from a San Diego Lawyer

-If you were injured in a t-bone car accident, Walton Law Firm would be glad to help you navigate the post-accident insurance claims and legal process.
+If you were injured in a t-bone car accident, the attorneys at Walton Law Firm would be glad to help you navigate the post-accident insurance claims and legal process.
 For more than 20 years, Walton Law Firm has been helping residents of North County and throughout San Diego obtain the compensation they deserve for auto and motorcycle accident caused by another.
 All consultations are free, and home or hospital visits are available.
 Call today to learn your rights.
-(760) 571-5500.
+760-571-5500.